antaldaniel/report-european-music-economy/README.md

 ## Links

-See the deliverable legal description [here](https://openmuse.dataobservatory.eu/resources/music-economy/) and the results on the [music.dataobservatory.eu](https://music.dataobservatory.eu/) website.
+See the deliverable legal description [here](https://openmuse.dataobservatory.eu/resources/music-economy/) and the results on the [music.dataobservatory.eu](https://music.dataobservatory.eu/) website; currently this is a document that is work in progress here: [Economy of music in Europe: Novel data collection methods and indicators](https://music.dataobservatory.eu/documents/open_music_europe/economy/report/report.html).